lukewickstead/RedRadProb/README.md

 A simple probability calculator.

+**Please run the sln through VS and not through dotnet run which does not seem to set up CORS correctly**

 ### Client

 The site is built using Node 12, Express.js and React and Redux, Redux Sags as React Google Charts.
 The client is run as a separate web server and distributed by a Node.js and Express.js web server.